 - 750 g Full fat cream cheese

 - 2 tsp Peppermint extract

 - 175 g White chocolate

 - 65 g Dark chocolate

 - 1 tsp Vanilla extract

-Smooth the mixture into the tin on top of the oreo base, then put it in the fridge overnight or for 5-6 hours to set
+- Smooth the mixture into the tin on top of the oreo base, then put it in the fridge overnight or for at least 4 hours to set

-Whip up the double cream with the icing sugar and vanilla, either by hand or with an electric whisk.
-Put it into a piping bag fitted with a nozzle (I used a Wilton 2D) and pipe it all around the edges of the cheesecake
+- Whip up the double cream with the icing sugar and vanilla, either by hand or with an electric whisk.
+Put it into a piping bag fitted with a nozzle and pipe it all around the edges of the cheesecake

 - Crush up the candy canes (I crushed mine in a bowl with a rolling pin covered with a tea towel as the pieces have a tendancy to jump out of the bowl as you crush them) and sprinkle it all over the cheesecake